Stivo/DeScaBaTo/README.md

 DeScaBaTo [![Build Status](https://travis-ci.org/Stivo/DeScaBaTo.png?branch=master)](https://travis-ci.org/Stivo/DeScaBaTo)
 =========

+### Warning
+Version 0.2.0 has shown a problem once recovering from a system crash.
+Version 0.3.0 will fix this with a journal.
+It will be optionally multi-threaded (based on akka), will feature a GUI to show backup progress and I am also working on automatically figuring out the best compression algorithm to use for each file type.
+Warning: The file format will also change again.

 The Deduplicating Scala Backup Tool.
 It is inspired by [duplicati](http://www.duplicati.com/).
-Currently it only supports local backups.
+Currently it only supports local backups and is in alpha stage, the program's internals are still heavily changing as I am figuring stuff out.

 As of now, it has these features:
 - Backup and restore files and folders, including metadata (lastModifiedTime, posix owner and access rights)